Installation¶

 cd NeoN

-NeoN uses CMake to build, thus the standard CMake procedure should work, however, we recommend using one of the provided CMake presets detailed below below.
+NeoN uses CMake to build, thus the standard CMake procedure should work, however, we recommend using one of the provided CMake presets detailed below in Building with CMake Presets.
 From a build directory, you can execute:

-mkdir build cd build cmake <DesiredBuildFlags> .. cmake --build . cmake --install .
+mkdir build cd build cmake <DesiredBuildFlags> .. cmake --build . -j<the number of CPU cores> cmake --install .

 By opening the the project with cmake-gui you can easily set these flags and configure the build.